 Roxby Council and BHP have been collaborating on practical measures to reduce the offtake of potable water to the township.
-This work has focused on the potential to increase the quantity of recycled treated wastewater that is available for irrigation.
+This project will produce sustainable environmental improvements by lessening demand from amenity horticulture in Roxby Downs for the processing and supply of treated potable water for irrigation.

 This water will be used to replace potable water currently deployed for irrigation of grassed areas and landscaping zones within the town centre.

 Potential areas to initially benefit from this practice would include the town ovals, Lions Park, Roxby Link environs and Richardson Place.

-This project will to produce sustainable environmental improvements by lessening demand from amenity horticulture in Roxby Downs for the processing and supply of treated potable water for irrigation.
+This project will produce sustainable environmental improvements by lessening demand from amenity horticulture in Roxby Downs for the processing and supply of treated potable water for irrigation.
 Water is a precious resource and is critical to Olympic Dam production.